Link copied!

 At the burning bush, Moses asks for a name.
 What he receives is not a title but a verb — pure being, whole presence, eternally unfolding.

-"May they all be one, as you, Father, are in me and I am in you.
-May they also be in us, so that the world may believe you sent me.
-I have given them the glory you have given me, so that they may be one as we are one.
-I am in them and you are in me, so that they may be made completely one, that the world may know you have sent me and have loved them as you have loved me.
-Father, I want those you have given me to be with me where I am, so that they will see my glory, which you have given me because you loved me before the world's foundation.
-Righteous Father, the world has not known you.
-However, I have known you, and they have known that you sent me.
-I made your name known to them and will continue to make it known, so that the love you have loved me with may be in them and I may be in them."
+"…that they may all be one, as you, Father, are in me and I in you, that they may be in us, so the world may trust that you sent me.
+And the splendor you gave me I have given to them, that they may be one, as we are one, I in them and you in me, that they may be brought to fullness as one, so the world may know that you sent me and that you love them as you love me.
+Father, I want the ones you gave me to be with me where I am, that they may see my splendor, the splendor you gave me, because you loved me before the foundation of the world.
+Righteous Father, the world has not known you, but I have known you, and these have known that you sent me.
+I made your name known to them, and I will go on making it known, that the love with which you loved me may be in them, and I in them."

 — John 17:21-26